STATE ADVOCACY

 States with Active Advocacy Campaigns:

-- Florida: The Florida Art Therapy Association is preparing to reintroduce licensure legislation originally introduced in 2023.
+• Florida: The Florida Art Therapy Association is preparing to reintroduce licensure legislation originally introduced in the 2023-24 session.
 They are encouraging rt therapists in the state to write their lawmakers about the need for licensure.

-- Texas: The North Texas Art Therapy Association and Dallas Art Therapy are looking for sponsors for a licensure bill to be introduced in 2025.
+• Texas: The North Texas Art Therapy Association and Dallas Art Therapy are advocating for a licensure bill sponsored by Senator Royce West.

 Recent Successes: